How to write a best man speech

 There are plenty of funny best man speech jokes available if you research.
 You can use props to be unique and make it memorable.
 A cardboard cut out of the groom as a young man might be a great visual comedy and also lead nicely into a story, while opening up a world that no-one really knows.

 Most of us go to weddings for the heart-warming feeling that they give us.
 Seeing two people that are hopelessly in love appeals to the core of our beings.
 Again, this can be a story from your days as single men, about your bromance and things you got up to.

 If you are going to take that route, be sure to leave out any females who could have been in the bride’s position.
 Just talk about how “funny”, “silly”, “charming, “caring” or indeed “daring” your mate is.

 The last bit of your speech should refer to why you think that these two make a dashing couple.
 How is it that they complement one another?
 Take your time to consider this one.
 Once you are done, invite all of the guests to raise a glass to the “Bride and Groom.”

 Best man speech jokes

 The best joke at one of the many weddings I’ve been to was delivered to perfection in an emotional Father of the Bride speech.
 Playing the confused and forgetful angle, he mentioned that the Bride was off to Wales for the Honeymoon.
 After she corrected him he acted even more confused, and followed up that he was sure he overheard the Groom telling the Best Man “he was going to Bangor all weekend”.
-The delivery was so perfect that it took a few seconds to drop.
+The delivery was so perfect even for an often repeated joke that it took a few seconds to drop.

 Anyway, here are some of our favourites: